 Interview with Keniece Burks

 Her-bal Whole Health & Beauty Spa Pro Keniece Burks is an Esthetician in Tennessee.
-Her extensive knowledge of skincare and emphasis on beauty from within makes her a great asset to our team of PocketSuite Pros.
+Her extensive knowledge of skincare and emphasis on beauty from within makes her a great asset to our PocketSuite Pro community.
 Keniece talks to CEO, Chinwe Onyeagoro and Managing Editor, Sean Litteljohn about stepping out on faith and the importance of mentorship.

 How did you start your skincare business?